bayyangjie/Banking-Loans-Analysis/README.md

 Jupyter Notebook

 # Data Transformation
 DAX was used to create measures and calculated columns as part of the data transformation step.
-This included the use of aggregation functions for providing dynamic KPIs (i.e total loans/deposits) and row context functions for creating static data columns (i.e employment timeframe/length, income bands).
+This included the use of aggregation functions for creating dynamic KPIs (i.e total loans/deposits) and row context functions for creating static data columns (i.e employment timeframe/length, income bands).

 ## DAX Measures
 Functions used: SUM(), SUMX(), DATEDIFF(), DISTINCTCOUNT() <br>